seyounger/sy-academic-site/content/publication/pine-gum-water-use/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Cumulative Es for SG (solid red line), LP (dashed blue line), and BA (dotted black line) based on lysimeter measurements on approximately weekly intervals.
-(For interpretation of the references to color in this figure legend, the reader is referred to the Web version of this article.'
+  caption: 'Cumulative Es for SG (solid red line), LP (dashed blue line), and BA (dotted black line) based on lysimeter measurements on approximately weekly intervals'
   focal_point: ""
   preview_only: false
   # Focal point (optional)